-When building a new brand, one of the most important factors in its success long term is its legal standing.
-The money spent on filing for a patent, trademark, etc. can all generally be deducted from your business’ taxable income.
+When building a new brand, its legal standing is one of the most critical factors in long-term success.
+The money spent on filing for a patent, trademark, etc., can all generally be deducted from your business’s taxable income.

 30. Interest on debt

-The kitchen needed a new stove and freezer that set you back $56,000.
+The kitchen needed a new stove and freezer, which cost you $56,000.
 Instead of forking over the cash all at once, you opted to put it on a credit card.
-You’ll be paying it off over a period of months.
+You’ll be paying it off over months.
 The good news is the interest is likely deductible.
-In a lot of cases, lines of credit and other debt products from a financial institution also count.
+In many cases, a financial institution’s lines of credit and other debt products also count.

 31. New Capital Equipment

 Ex: Buying additional equipment for a restaurant to cook things.
-Deduct it all at once or over a 7-year period.
+Deduct it all at once or over seven years.

-You’re opening up a new location and need to spend a hefty amount of money on new equipment.
-The cost of this equipment can be deducted, but how you do it is up to you.
-The entirety of the expense can be deducted at once, or you can split it up over a max 7-year period.
-Depending on your deductions for the year, you may have to carry some of the deduction over, so keep that in mind.
+You’re opening up a new location and need to spend a lot of money on new equipment.
+The cost of this equipment can be deducted, but how you do, it is up to you.
+The expense can be deducted at once, or you can split it up over a max 7-year period.
+Depending on your deductions for the year, you may have to carry some of the deductions over, so keep that in mind.
 (See #37)

 33. Equipment Rentals

 Need equipment, but only temporarily?
-Be it a vehicle or a Skyjack, if it’s required to operate your business, it generally counts.
-A good example is having to rent a forklift because the one in your warehouse is out of commission for some time, or you only need one day per month.
+Be it a vehicle or a Skyjack, it generally counts if it’s required to operate your business.
+A good example is renting a forklift because the one in your warehouse is out of commission for some time, or you only need one day per month.